MicrosoftDocs/cpp-docs/docs/standard-library/set-class.md

 ### Remarks

-If the return value of `begin` is assigned to a `const_iterator`, the elements in the set object cannot be modified.
+If the return value of `begin` is assigned to a `const_iterator`, the elements in the set object can't be modified.
 If the return value of `begin` is assigned to an `iterator`, the elements in the set object can be modified.

 ### Example